Growing Your Social Media Presence: Attention is the Commodity, Not Followers

 The following is an edited extract from The End of Marketing.

 The lines between reality and virtual reality are becoming increasingly blurred.
 Eventually, Mark Zuckerberg will fulfill his objective of “bringing the world closer together”, which in many aspects he already has.
-To put the numbers into perspective, there are 7.9 billion people on the planet as of March 2021.
-And as of February 2, 2021, there are 2.8 billion monthly active users on Facebook.
+To put the numbers into perspective, there are 8 billion people on the planet as of November 2022.
+And as of the first quarter of 2023, there are 2.9 billion monthly active users on Facebook.

 But, what if there’s more to Facebook’s potential for world domination that neither you nor I can see yet?
 I’m not a conspiracy theorist by any means, but I do look at life through an objective lens and always feel that there’s more than what meets the eye.

 Many marketers and people who use social media in their business fall into the trap of only thinking about right now.
 You might currently be asking yourself:

 - How am I going to meet my sales numbers?

 - How am I going to obtain KPIs?

 - How am I going to get more engagement?